-In a recent study, the Fred Hutch Bone Marrow Transplant Program at Seattle Cancer Care Alliance (SCCA) was one of just 17 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants.
-This type of transplant uses stem cells from a donor, whether related or unrelated to the patient.
+The Fred Hutch Bone Marrow Transplant Program at Seattle Cancer Care Alliance is one of 17 stem cell transplant programs nationwide that outperformed its expected one-year survival rate for patients undergoing allogeneic transplants, and one of only five that have done so for the last four consecutive years.
+Allogeneic transplants use stem cells from a donor, whether related or unrelated to the patient.

 “Transplantation protocols have continued to evolve through clinical research.
 On the one hand, we have improved disease targeting thereby reducing relapse rates.
 On the other hand, we have reduced the toxicity of the transplant procedure and made strides in improving supportive care.
-Taken together, this has improved outcomes including survival for patients,” said Dr. Marco Mielcarek, medical director of the Adult Blood and Marrow Transplant Program at SCCA, and an associate member of the Clinical Research Division at Fred Hutch.
-“The combined expertise of our transplant teams and support services ensures high-quality care and better-than-expected outcomes even for patients with a large burden of comorbid conditions,” Dr. Mielcarek added.
+Taken together, this has improved outcomes including survival for patients,” said Dr. Marco Mielcarek, medical director of the Adult Blood and Marrow Transplant Program at SCCA, and an associate member of the Clinical Research Division at Fred Hutchinson Cancer Research Center.